cosmos/sdk-tutorials/nameservice/tutorial/15-rest.md

 # Nameservice Module Rest Interface

 Your module can also expose a REST interface to allow programatic access to the module's functionality.
-To get started create a file to hold the HTTP handlers:
+To get started navigate to `./x/nameservice/client/rest/rest.go` this file will hold the HTTP handlers:

-- `./x/nameservice/client/rest/rest.go`

 Add in the `imports` and `const`s to get started: